BhuwanChandra/web-Template/README.md

 # websiteTemplate
 template to create a website with html, css and some external libraries

-# Techs used in this:
+# Languages used in this:
 <b>HTML</b><br>
 <b>CSS</b><br>
 <b>Bootstrap</b><br>